-Like heart attack and stroke, sepsis must be caught and treated quickly.
-According to Nurse Murray, every hour that a septic patient goes without antibiotics, their chance of death increases nearly eight percent.
+Sepsis must be caught and treated quickly.
+According to the Sepsis Alliance, every hour that a septic patient goes without treatment, their risk of death increases nearly eight percent.
 Because many of the symptoms of sepsis are the same for many other conditions, it can be hard to recognize in its early stages.
-If someone has an infection that's not getting better or a wound that won't heal, accompanied by the following symptoms, head to your nearest ER.
+If someone has an infection that’s not getting better, a wound that won’t heal or any of the signs and symptoms of sepsis below, call 911 or go to the closest ER.

 - Shortness of breath; rapid, shallow breathing